-Even though he shies away from saying he coined the term social selling, Koka Sexton was indeed one of the pioneers of the term.
-Social selling is leveraging your social network to find the right prospects, build trusted relationships, and achieve your sales goals.
+Even though he shies away from saying he coined the term social selling, i.e. the use of social media as a value-adding platform for salespeople, Koka Sexton was indeed one of the pioneers of that discipline.
+Social selling is about leveraging your social network to find the right prospects, build trusted relationships, and achieve your sales goals.
 He discusses the best way to engage and use social platforms, and emphasizes that many sales professionals either lack participation or do not participate correctly on social media platforms.

 One of the main takeaways from Sexton’s idea is that social media should be a value-adding platform, not a sales platform.
 He stresses that it is not acceptable to present a sales pitch to a client during an initial interaction.
 Instead, he advises

 salespeople to build relationships with potential clients by engaging with their social media updates and continuously adding value that would be of interest to clients.
 Sexton is confident that sales representatives would thrive with the right coaching from their sales managers.
 It is for this reason that proper training of both managers and representatives is necessary.

 Koka Sexton’s career path is both diverse and impressive.
 He went from a career in law enforcement to a career in digital marketing.
 His current position is Digital Marketing Advisor at HootSuite.
 As an innovative marketer, he created success in each of his endeavors.
 It is helpful to take Koka Sexton’s insight into account considering his professional success.
 Social Selling studies confirm his notions of the value of social media relationships.